ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 # Privacy Considerations

-Privacy enhancing (or offending) features are intentionally omitted from this survey.
+Analysis of how features improve or degrade privacy is intentionally omitted from this survey.
-All protocols surveyed generally improve privacy by reducing information leakage via encryption.
+All security protocols surveyed generally improve privacy by reducing information leakage via encryption.
 However, varying amounts of metadata remain in the clear across each protocol.
 For example, client and server certificates are sent in cleartext in TLS 1.2 {{RFC5246}}, whereas they are encrypted in TLS 1.3 {{RFC8446}}.
 A survey of privacy